Kent F. Kovacs

 Fax: (479) 575-5306

-Kent Kovacs is a native of California where he developed an interest in agriculture growing up in the fertile Central Valley.
+Kent Kovacs grew up in California where he developed an interest in agriculture growing up in the fertile Central Valley.
 Dr. Kovacs has also worked for the University of Nevada and the University of Minnesota on topics such as invasive species and public land conservation.
 He has taught courses in microeconomics, macroeconomics, econometrics, and environmental and resource economics.

-Dr. Kovacs’ areas of research include natural resource economics (with an emphasis on land, forests, and invasive species) and agricultural and environmental economics (with an emphasis on valuation and land use change).
-His research has been funded by the Socio-Environmental Synthesis Center, USDA Forest Service, and Giannini Foundation of Agricultural Economics.
-Coverage of his research has appeared in popular media outlets such as the New York Times, Scientific American, and Milwaukee Sentinel Journal.
+Dr. Kovacs’ areas of research include agricultural and natural resource economics (with an emphasis on water, land, and forests) and agricultural and environmental economics (with an emphasis on valuation and policy analysis).
+His research has been funded by the Socio-Environmental Synthesis Center, USDA Forest Service, USDA Economic Research Service, and Giannini Foundation of Agricultural Economics.
+Coverage of his research has appeared in popular media outlets such as the Economist, New York Times, Scientific American, and Milwaukee Sentinel Journal.